 In a Glow International Exclusive, Bhau Kalchuri, Chairman, Avatar Meher Baba Trust,

 clarifies his earlier remarks about Meher Baba’s Silence.

-I won’t reprint the complete item here at this time, since the Glow has only just come out, but in summary it consists of an exchange of letters between Bhauji and an Indian Baba-lover who wrote to Bhau requesting clarification of the Yad Rakh account.
+I originally did not reprint the complete item here at the time the Glow has only just come out (it now has been posted here), so I stated in summary that it consists of an exchange of letters between Bhauji and an Indian Baba-lover who wrote to Bhau requesting clarification of the Yad Rakh account.
 Startlingly, in these letters of January 2012, Bhau states: “Please note it down and know well that He [Baba] did not speak, either in English or in Hindi.
 Only gestures.”
 (Bhau claims in the letters that Baba was able to silently gesture in different languages, though he does not explain how Baba distinguished languages in silence; possibly it means that Baba used hand signs involving letters of the alphabet in English or Hindi, etc.)

 It was in 2001 that Bhau initially revealed the Yad Rakh account as a true event that occurred while he was alone with Meher Baba on 30th January 1969, the eve of the dropping of His body.
 At this time Bhau was actively touring around the States, Australia, and the UK and giving talks.
 He broke the story at Meherana (in Mariposa, CA) at its Spring Sahavas, and it was also discussed at the Los Angeles Sahavas that year.
 In written form it appeared in his “Awakenings,” which were sent out in e-mails, posted at JaiBaba.com, and subsequently published in a book titled Awakenings (see Yad Rakh: Meher Baba’s Last Words?).